open-horizon/anax/docs/deployment_policy.md

 - `label`: A short description of the deployment policy suitable to be displayed in a UI.
 This field is not required.
 - `description`: A longer description of the deployment policy.
 This field is not required.
-- `services`: A list of service to be deployed.
+- `services`: A list of services to be deployed.
 There MUST be at least one service in the list.
   - `name`: The name (URL) of a service to be deployed.
 This is the same value as found in the `url` field [here](./service_def.md).
   - `org`: The organization in which the service in `name` is defined.
   - `arch`: The hardware architecture of the service in `name`, or `*` to indicate any compatible architecture.
 This is the same value as found in the `arch` field [here](./service_def.md).
   - `serviceVersions`: A list of versions of the service.
 At least 1 version MUST be specified.
     - `version`: One of the versions of the service in `name`.
 This is the same value as found in the `version` field [here](./service_def.md).
     - `priority`: The relative priority of deploying this version over another version in the list of service versions.
       - `priority_value`: The priority value assigned to this version.
 Priority is expressed in human terms, where a lower ordinal value means higher priority.
 Priority values within the list are not required to be sequential, just unique within the list.
-When deploying a service, Open Horizon will attempt to deploy the highest priority version first.
+When deploying a service, {{site.data.keyword.edge_notm}} will attempt to deploy the highest priority version first.
 If the service is not successfully started, the next highest version will be attempted.
       - `retries`: The number of times to retry starting a failed service.
       - `retry_durations`: The number of seconds (i.e. elapsed time) in which the indicated number of `retries` must occur before giving up and moving on to the next highest priority service version.
   - `nodeHealth`: For nodes that are expected to remain network connected to the management, these setting indicate how aggressive the Agbot should be in determining if a node is out of policy.